ExcelDataReader/ExcelDataReader/README.md

 ExcelDataReader
 ===============

-Lightweight and fast library written in C# for reading Microsoft Excel files
+Lightweight and fast library written in C# for reading Microsoft Excel files (added methods for batch reading, row skipping, get schema, get top rows, get sheet names)

 This project has just migrated from CodePlex - as is.
 Please feel free to fork and submit pull requests.